patatetom/rds4xways/hashwiniso.md

 ## Prerequisites

-With the exception of [wimlib](https://github.com/ebiggers/wimlib) which must be installed/present to process WIM files, all other binaries should be in your Linux.
+With the exception of [wimlib](https://github.com/ebiggers/wimlib) which must be installed/present to process WIM files, all other binaries used by [hashwiniso](hashwiniso) should be in your Linux.

 ## Installation